A migraine can be complicated, with symptoms that change over hours or even days. They tend to move through several stages:

-Prodromal phase before the migraine
+- Prodromal phase before the migraine

-Postdromal phase after the migraine
+- Postdromal phase after the migraine

 Prodromal Phase: Early Warning Signs

-Either unusually energetic and excitable or depressed
+- Either unusually energetic and excitable or depressed

-Cravings for certain foods
+- Cravings for specific foods

-Sleepy, with frequent yawning
+- Sleepy, with a lot of yawning

-Aura Phase: Strange Sensations Arise
+Aura Phase: Strange Feelings Start

 An aura can include: